 Jacksonville is a very interesting city to visit and it is a place that I particularly enjoy.
-I love their go-for-it attiude, and their stance on positive mental health, www.betterhelp.com is a huge part of that.
+I love their go-for-it attitude, and their stance on positive mental health; www.betterhelp.com is a huge part of that.
 It may not have the name of Miami, but it certainly holds its own as a great Southern city.
 This is the best opportunity to show you a bit more about this great city and some of the amazing things that you can do while you are there.
 Read on to find out more.

 Cummer Museum of Art and Gardens